commtech/fscc-windows/README.md

 There is documentation for each specific function down below but lets get started with a quick programming example for fun.

+_This tutorial has already been set up for you at_ `fscc/lib/fscc/c/tutorial/` _if you are in a rush!_

 First, drop `cfscc.dll` and `cfscc.lib` into a test directory.
-Now that those are copied over, create a new C file with the following code.
+These files can be found in the C library directory.
+Now that those are copied over, create a new C file (named tutorial.c) with the following code.

 ```
 #include <stdio.h>